-Scammers are unfortunately exploiting the many emotions and unknowns surrounding the COVID-19 outbreak to con people out of their money.
-Read up on these emerging coronavirus scams in order to help protect yourself and your loved ones from falling victim to fraud during this uneasy time.
+Scammers are unfortunately exploiting the many emotions and unknowns surrounding during emergencies to con people out of their money.
+Read up on these emerging scams in order to help protect yourself and your loved ones from falling victim to fraud during difficult times.

 Scammers often pose as legitimate-sounding charitable organizations in order to take advantage of kind-hearted people.
-Con artists are currently soliciting donations for individuals, groups and areas impacted by COVID-19.
+Con artists solicit donations for individuals, groups and areas impacted by crises.
 If you are considering donating to a charity, consider contributing goods and services rather than money.
 If you do choose to provide a monetary donation, be sure you are donating to a reputable charitable organization by using a search engine to seek out the charity’s website to validate their work.

-With many people being furloughed or laid off due to the impacts of COVID-19, employment scams are more prevalent than ever.
+With many people being furloughed or laid off during emergencies, employment scams are more prevalent than ever.
 Avoid “opportunities” to work from home with no interview, high wages or no previous experience needed.
 Cease communication with anyone who requires you to send a fee in order to begin employment training or to pay for items related to the job.

 Individuals and online storefronts may sell essential goods such as toilet paper, diapers or hand sanitizer for extremely inflated prices.
 Do not purchase items for higher rates in emergency settings.
 Stores are working hard to restock items, and there is no reason you should give your money to a fraudster.

-Be on the lookout for items for sale online that do not really exist, such as pet carriers or clothing pieces that tout being made of material that can repel the Coronavirus.
+Be on the lookout for items for sale online that do not really exist, such as pet carriers or clothing pieces that tout being made of material that can repel diseases.
 From masks to health and cleaning supplies, if something sounds too good to be true, it probably is.

 Scammers are also attempting to fill another demand by claiming to sell computers or other electronics, office or school supplies, and other educational items that are essential for those currently working from home or needing to homeschool children.
 If you plan to acquire these types of items through internet marketplaces, be sure to never use a money transfer service to send money in advance for “holding” or making a purchase you found online.